 Lauren Johnson is a historian of the Fifteenth and Early Sixteenth Centuries.

-This era is the setting for her non-fiction works, So Great a Prince (an exploration of daily life in the first year of Henry VIII’s reign), Shadow King (a biography of King Henry VI) and her forthcoming biography of Margaret Beaufort.
+This era is the setting for her non-fiction works, So Great a Prince (an exploration of daily life in the first year of Henry VIII’s reign), Shadow King (a biography of King Henry VI) and her forthcoming biography of Margaret Beaufort (Head of Zeus).

 Lauren has written articles and appeared on podcasts for History Today, BBC History, and History Hit.
 She has also written for Open Democracy, All About History and History Revealed.
 Her work in costumed historical interpretation was featured in Stylist magazine.

-Lauren has contributed to a number of TV History programmes (C4, ITV, BBC).
+Lauren has contributed to a number of TV History programmes (C4, ITV, BBC, C5, Sky History).